 ^{}The authors are very grateful to the Department of Economics and Finance at City University of Hong Kong for funding that facilitated their collaboration.
 Daisuke Oyama and the participants at the Tokyo Workshop on Spatial Economics made comments that substantially improved the paper.
-We thank Sukkoo Kim for help with data, and Tilman Borgers, Guido Cataife, Tom Holmes, Bob Hunt, Tomoya Mori, Gianmarco Ottaviano, Ross Starr, Will Strange, Matt Turner, and Ping Wang (Boss) for helpful comments, but we retain responsibility for any errors.
+We thank Sukkoo Kim for help with data, and three anonymous referees, Tilman Borgers, Guido Cataife, Tom Holmes, Bob Hunt, Tomoya Mori, Gianmarco Ottaviano, Ross Starr, Will Strange, Matt Turner, and Ping Wang (Boss) for helpful comments, but we retain responsibility for any errors.

-[†]Campus Box 1208, 1 Brookings Drive, St. Louis, MO 63130-4899 USA, Phone: (1-314) 935-8486, Fax: (1-314) 935-4156, berliant@artsci.wustl.edu differ by type.
-This kind of agglomeration can be driven by asymmetric information in the labor market, specifically when firms do not know if a particular worker is of high or low skill.
-In a model with two types and two regions, workers of different skill levels are offered separating contracts in equilibrium.
+[†]Campus Box 1208, 1 Brookings Drive, St. Louis, MO 63130-4899 USA, Phone: (1-314) 935-8486, Fax: (1-314) 935-4156, berliant@artsci.wustl.edu and two regions, workers of different skill levels are offered separating contracts in equilibrium.
 When mobile low skill worker population rises or there is technological change that favors high skilled workers, integration of both types of workers in the same region at equilibrium becomes unstable, whereas sorting of worker types into different regions in equilibrium remains stable.
 The instability of integrated equilibria results from firms, in the region to which workers are perturbed, offering attractive contracts to low skill workers when there is a mixture of workers in the region of origin.